 What types of motors are allowed?

-Tripoli-Colorado allows any time of motor approved by the Tripoli Unified Safety Code.
-This generally means composite motors using ammonium perchlorate or ammonium nitrate as the oxidizer, non-certified hybrid motors, some "sugar"-based propellants, and formerly certified commercially produced motors whose certification has expired may be used.
+Tripoli-Colorado allows any type of motor approved by the Tripoli Unified Safety Code.
+This generally means composite motors using ammonium perchlorate or ammonium nitrate as the oxidizer, non-certified hybrid motors, some "sugar"-based propellants, and formerly certified commercially produced motors whose certification has expired.
 No home-built black powder motors, nor any motors that use PVC casings may be used at a Tripoli launch.
 Motors that use liquid propellants are prohibited, with the exception of nitrous-oxide hybrid rocket motors.

 Where/when may I fly research?